 I was born and raised in Pretoria, South Africa in 1969.
 Both my parents were qualified teachers.
-My father was a Primary School Principal and chairman of ‘Northern Transvaal Primary School Rugby’ amongst other things through his distinguished career as an educator.
+My father was a Primary School Principal and chairman of ‘Northern Transvaal Primary School Rugby’ and South-African Schools Rugby, amongst other things through his distinguished career as an educator.

 I attended the Primary School in Mayville where I was the Head Boy in 1982.
 I matriculated from Overkruin Secondary School in 1987.
-High School years were some of the best years of my childhood where I excelled in academic achievement, leadership and participated in sport like cricket.
-1985 was the first year ‘Computer Science’ was presented as a tertiary subject and I excitedly enrolled for this as my seventh subject.
+High School years were some of the best years of my childhood where I excelled in academic achievements, leadership and participated in sport and cultural activities.
+1985 was the first year ‘Computer Science’ was presented as a tertiary subject and I excitedly enrolled for this as my seventh (Matric/A-Levels) subject.
 My first computer was a ‘Commodore 64’ which my dad bought me with hard earned money in 1985.
-I spend day, nights, weekends and school holidays studying my new computer that was programmed with the BASIC programming language competing with the rival computer geeks using the ZX Spectrum.
+I spend days, nights, weekends, even school holidays studying my new computer that was programmed with the BASIC programming language competing with the rival computer geeks using the ZX Spectrum.
 Needless to say that all my science and non-science school projects were computer based and in 1987 I got the award as the best student in Computer Science that I passed with distinction.

 Straight out of high school I joined the South-African Defence Force (SADF) and completed my officers training at the Klipdrift Training Centre near Potchefstroom.
 As technical officer I was selected for a bursary to study Electronic and Computer Engineering and in 1996 completed a National Diploma in ‘Digital Engineering and Informatics’ with distinction from the Pretoria College of Engineering.
 I was honoured with three medals during my military service: Pro-Patria Medal, 1990 For operational service in the defence of South Africa against terrorism; General Service Medal, 1993 For Service in the defense of live, health and property; Unitas Medal, 1995 To mark the amalgamation of SADF with homeland and liberation forces to form SANDF.